pjambet/til/unix/2020-06-30_navigate-to-the-last-location-with-`-`.md

-In the previous example, we're starting from my home directory, `~`, manually `cd`-ing in `~/dev/til`, then manually `cd`-ing in `~/dev/sandbox/til-rb`, and then going back to `~/dev/til` by using `cd -`, and then back to `~/dev/sandbox/til-rb` by runnin `cd -` again.
-You can think of it as the "Last" button on your remote, if you keep on pressing it, you will toggle between the last channel and the one you're currently watching, and so on.
+In the previous example, we're starting from my home directory, `~`, manually `cd`-ing in `~/dev/til`, then manually `cd`-ing in `~/dev/sandbox/til-rb`, and then going back to `~/dev/til` by using `cd -`, and then back to `~/dev/sandbox/til-rb` by running `cd -` again.
+You can think of it as the "Last" button on your TV remote, if you keep on pressing it, you will toggle between the last channel and the one you're currently watching, and so on.
 Same here!